apostrophecms/docs/docs/guide/sending-email.md

 The first parameter passed to this method is the page `req`.

 The next parameter, `template`, takes the name of a Nunjucks template that will make up the body of the email.
 This template should be located in the `views` template of the module.
+The method will pass this template, as well as an automatically generated version, to the `options` parameter of the `nodemailer` app.

-The `data` parameter take an object that will be passed to the Nunjucks template for populating any customized fields.
+The `data` parameter takes an object that will be passed to the Nunjucks template for populating any customized fields.
 It can be accessed through `data.property` within the template.

-The final parameter, `options` should be an object that contains the information for the email header.
+The final parameter, `options`, should be an object that contains the information for the email header.
 This is typically `from`, `to`, and `subject`.
-Any of these can also be set in the `options` of the `@apostrophecms/email` module, just like the transport.
-Any parameters specified in each individual module will override those set in this manner.
+Any of these can have defaults set in the `options` of the `@apostrophecms/email` module, just like the transport.
+Any parameters specified in an individual module will override those set in this manner.

 ### Example usage